External diffusion limited aggregation on a spanning-tree-weighted random planar map: Two key combinatorial properties of the UITM

+By taking the spanning-tree-weighted random planar map in Lemma~\ref{lem-bijection-cutting} to be arbitrarily large and using the fact that the UITM is a Benjamini-Schramm limit of finite spanning-tree-weighted random planar maps, we get a relationship between DLA and LERW on the UITM.

-\begin{lem} Let $M$ be an infinite spanning-tree-weighted random planar map with distinguished vertex $u$.
-The law of the planar map obtained by cutting along the first $m$ edges of an edge-based DLA growth process with seed vertex $u$ and target infinity is equal to the law of the planar map obtained by cutting along the edges of the first $m$ edges of a loop-erased random walk from $u$ to infinity. \end{lem}
+\begin{lem} Let $(M,e_0)$ be a UITM.
+The law of the planar map obtained by cutting along the first $m$ edges of an external DLA growth process started at $v_0$ and targeted at infinity is equal to the law of the planar map obtained by cutting along the first $m$ edges of a loop-erased random walk from $v_0$ to infinity. \end{lem}